Film run-time: 8 minutes | Starring Aaron Poole, Rachel Wilson

 Written and Directed by Dane Clark and Linsey Stewart, Produced by Jordan Gross and Mike MacMillan, Edited by Jonathan Eagan

 “Margo Lily“, a 2012 short film by Dane Clark and Linsey Stewart, is a tender look at loss and the emotional uncertainty that fills the soul in its aftermath.
 Rob and Danielle, a young couple who had suffered a recent devastation, are gathered in their backyard to plant a symbolic tree.
 The weather, however, seems to deny them this right, and tensions flare as they decide on what to do.

-Carried over a dismal backdrop of fallen leaves and barren trees, the complete landscape is a vision of desolation and vacancy, except for the remnants of holiday, a few strings of Christmas lights which persist; it is as much an internal space as it is a physical place of rest for the deceased, the lights emblematic of happier times and a false optimism that pervades the planting of the tree.
+Carried over a dismal backdrop of fallen leaves and barren trees, the landscape is a vision of desolation and vacancy, except for the remnants of holiday: a few strings of Christmas lights which persist.
+As such, it is as much an internal space as it is a physical place of rest for the deceased, the lights emblematic of happier times and a false optimism that pervades the planting of the tree.

-As the film winds down to a conciliation of the couple’s differences, uniting their shared sense of survival, it remarks on the sheer sacramental quality of the allusive act, where the symbol is first and foremost a therapeutic gesture which proffers an emotional closure to the anguished, only to be observed later as a physical reminder of a painful past.
+As the film winds down to a conciliation of the couple’s differences, united in a shared sense of survival, the sheer sacramental quality of the act is fully felt, where the symbol is first and foremost a therapeutic gesture which proffers an emotional closure to the anguished, observed only later as a physical reminder of a painful past.
 This curative action bonds the dispossessed and alleviates their isolated sadness, allowing for a mutual elevation of a redemptive spirit.